wang-richard/happycongress/README.md

 #### **2014_close_elections:**

 Press releases for members of Congress who were elected in 2014 in a close election (i.e. winning with a vote margin of 5% or less).
+Since several members elected under a close election in 2014 subsequently lost reelection, and since the population size for the Close Elections Data Set is relatively small, we retrieved press releases from former MCs in this set using the Internet Archive’s [“Wayback Machine.”](https://archive.org/web/)

 #### **2014_newly_elected:**